-- A. Work of the Project includes construction or alteration per the project drawings. - B. Contract with Owner according to Conditions of Contract. - 1.3 WORK BY OWNER OR OTHERS - A. If Owner-awarded contracts interfere with each other due to work being performed at the same time or at the same Site, Owner will determine the sequence of work under all contracts according to "Work Sequence" and "Contractor's Use of Site and Premises" Articles in this Section. - B. Coordinate Work with utilities of Owner and public or private agencies. - C. Work under this Contract includes: - 1.
-Work as indicated on Drawings. - D. Items noted NIC (Not in Contract) will be furnished and installed by Owner.
+- A. Work of the Project includes construction or alteration per the project drawings. - 1.
+Work is the replacement of four (4) ventilation units. - B. Contract with Owner according to Conditions of Contract. - 1.3 WORK BY OWNER OR OTHERS - A. Work associated with the Building Automation System is to be contracted with HCS Contractor and to be paid directly by HCS.
+Owner will coordinate the sequence of work under all contracts according to "Work Sequence" and "Contractor's Use of Site and Premises" Articles in this Section. - B. Contractor to coordinate BAS work with Owner, Owner contractor and contractor's forces. - C. Work under this Contract includes: - 1.
+Work as indicated on Drawings and as specified in the Project Manual. - D. Items noted NIC (Not in Contract) will be furnished and installed by Owner.